 “I think if you are someone that is specific and willing do to the work, and you care about the product, independent is the best way to go.”

 Hickman’s company also built its own platform, and he explained that the key isn’t trying to make a tool that’s all things to all people.

 “Most of the agents in our business just want technology to make their lives easier,” he said.
 “You don’t have to have 440 engineers doing that.
 You just have to have a sense of what the target is.”

-She added that working with these companies means always having professional tech, which is not something that always happens at bigger companies building their own tools.
+She added that working with these companies means always having professional tools, which is not something that always happens at bigger companies building their own tech.

 “I honestly hire a lot of agents who are leaving their brokerage because all of their tech is in beta and is a hot mess,” she said.

-The list of specific tech products out there that indie brokers are using could go on almost indefinitely.
-But the point is that most brokers who spoke to Inman did not feel like they were at a technological disadvantage when it comes to technology.
+The list of specific tech products out there that indie brokers are using is long.
+But the point is that most brokers who spoke to Inman did not feel like they were at a disadvantage when it comes to technology.
 Instead, they said brokers just need to ask their peers to find the right products.

 “Indies can get it too, you just have to know where,” Ramus concluded.
 “I’ll make a phone call and ask other brokers.
 Non-competing brokers that are outside of your area are perfectly willing to talk.”